 - the words, 'These competencies were attained in completion of [code] course in [full title]' (only for accredited short courses) ;

-- the suggested wording for a skill set as provided on the national register; and
+- if units achieved were in the context of a skill set, then the suggested wording for that skills set may be specified on the national register; and

 - where relevant, the words, 'these units / modules have been delivered and assessed in <insert language other than English>' followed by a listing of the relevant units/modules.